epigen/unsupervised_analysis/README.md

 **Leiden Clustering**
 We applied the Leiden algorithm (ver) [ref] to the UMAP KNN graphs specified by the respective parameters (metric, n_neighbors).
 The adjacency matrix of the KNN graph was converted to a weighted undirected graph using igraph (ver) [ref].
 The Leiden algorithm was then applied to this graph, using the specified partition type [partition_types], resolution [resolutions], and number of iterations [n_iterations].
 All clustering results were visualized as described above as 2D and interactive 2D and 3D plots for all available embeddings/projections.

-**Clustification Approach (beta)**
-We developed/employed an iterative clustering approach, termed Clustification, that merges clusters based on misclassification.
-The method was initialized with the clustering result that had the highest resolution (i.e., the most clusters).
-We then performed iterative classification using the cluster labels, to determine if the classifier can distinguish between clusters or if they should be merged.
-This involved a stratified 5-fold cross-validation and a Random Forest classifier with default parameters (e.g., 100 trees).
-The predicted labels were retained for each iteration.
-Clusters were merged based on a normalized confusion matrix built using the predicted labels.
-This matrix was made symmetric and upper triangular, resulting in a similarity graph, such that each edge weight ranges from 0 to 1, where 0 means that the classifier was able to distinguish all observations between the two respective clusters.
-The stopping criterion was set such that if the maximum edge weight was less than 2.5% (i.e., 0.025 – less than 5% of observations are misclassified between any two clusters), the process would stop and return the current cluster labels.
-Otherwise, the two clusters connected by the maximum edge weight were merged.
-This process was repeated until the stopping criterion was met.

 **Clustree Analysis & Visualization**
 We performed cluster analysis and visualization using the Clustree package (ver) [ref] with the parameters [count_filter], [prop_filter], and [layout].
 The default analysis produced a standard Clustree visualization, ordered by the number of clusters and annotated accordingly.
 For the custom analysis, we extended the default behavior by adding [metadata_of_interest] as additional "clusterings".
 Metadata and features, specified in the configuration, were highlighted on top of the clusterings using aggregation functions.
 For numerical data, we used the [numerical_aggregation_option] function, and for categorical data, we used the [categorical_label_option] function.